 Tyro Payments Secures $100 Million In Funding

-Tyro Payments Limited (“Tyro” or the “company”), Australia’s independent and fastest growing EFTPOS provider, announced today it has raised $100 million from Tiger Global Management in New York, TDM Asset Management in Sydney and Australian technology entrepreneur Mike Cannon-Brookes to fund the next stage of its ambitious growth strategy.
+Tyro Payments Limited (“Tyro” or the “company”), Australia’s business-only bank and EFTPOS provider, announced today it has raised $100 million from Tiger Global Management in New York, TDM Asset Management in Sydney and Australian technology entrepreneur Mike Cannon-Brookes to fund the next stage of its ambitious growth strategy.

 Tyro will use the new funds to accelerate its growth initiatives and new product development to provide innovative payment and banking solutions to its customers.